brainKimDu/brainKimDu/README.md

   <b>Intermediate</b> :
   <img src="https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=Ubuntu&logoColor=black">
   <b>Ubuntu 20.04, Ubuntu 22.04 </b>
-  <br> I be used to Ubuntu.
-I'm easier to work with Linux than with Windows.
+  <br> Since I do all of my work on Ubuntu, I find it much more convenient to work with Ubuntu than other operating systems.
   <br>

   <b>Intermediate</b> :